Allwinner H3 boards¶

 You find some differentiation criteria regarding supported H3 devices as well as an overview/history of H3 software support in our forums or use Jean-Luc’s nice comparison table (both slightly outdated since more H3 devices have been released in the meantime).

 Due to H3’s overheating tendencies a working throttling implementation is important when more heavy workloads should run on the board.
 This is implemented in legacy kernel (settings have been improved a lot by linux-sunxi community and us compared to Allwinner’s defaults), but in mainline kernel it is still Work-in-Progress which is one of the reasons that prevent us from releasing Armbian images with mainline kernel.
-The other reason is the Ethernet driver still being WiP in mainline kernel.
-So while you currently only get legacy images in download area you can already try to build your own images with kernel 4.x using our build system and choosing dev branch or use prebuilt nightly images for some boards.
+So while you currently only get legacy images in download area you can already try to build your own images with kernel 4.x using our build system and choosing next branch or use prebuilt nightly images for some boards.

 Armbian legacy images for H3 devices are based on Allwinner’s 3.4.39 BSP/Android kernel with +100 patches on top to fix countless security issues and to add features (we’re using 3.4.113 at the time of this writing).
 This kernel supports nearly all SoC features and thanks to the awesome linux-sunxi community we provide also HW accelerated video decoding with desktop images (please use the included mpv player for this).